-It can also help enforce user access by using highly accurate and secure biometric techniques, like facial recognition, to identify employees who have permission to access that data, thereby helping to prevent unauthorised viewing or alteration of documents.
+AI can also help enforce user access by using highly accurate and secure biometric techniques, like facial recognition, to identify employees who have permission to access that data, thereby helping to prevent unauthorised viewing or alteration of documents.

 5. Data analytics

-Cognitive platforms as a service (PaaS) take document management to new heights by using the data collected and applying techniques such as machine learning, predictive analytics and data visualisation to improve decision-making and optimise business processes.
+Cognitive platforms as a service (PaaS) take document management to new heights by using the data collected and applying techniques, such as machine learning, predictive analytics and data visualisation to improve decision-making and optimise business processes.